chriscr2/Kakaoalan/README.md

 > The authority figures regurlarly gathered in bonfires in order to discuss important issues.
 These places still held significance to the populace despite the centralization efforts done in 5th century CE.

 ## Roadmap
-- An unique ability for the nation.

-- Unique great persons.

-- More balance fixes.

 - Unique religion (if the G&K update was released).

 If you have any concerns feel free to contact me on Discord (Cavenir#6636).
-Thank you
+Thank you.